k9ordon/k9ordon.github.io/_drafts/2016-04-07-mobile-safari-floating-action-buttons.md

 ![a fab](/assets/build/mobile-safari-floating-action-buttons/fab.png)

 Soon this concept moved to the web.
-As I recently revisited this implementation of a Conversion button.
-When I place the button at the bottom, I ran into some old but serious Mobile Safari UX issues (known from bottom toolbars and similar UI stuff fixed on bottom).
+I recently revisited this implementation of a Conversion button.
+When I placed the button at the bottom, I ran into some old but serious Mobile Safari UX issues (known from bottom toolbars and similar UI stuff fixed on bottom).

 ## The problem is simple